Dismissal

 The right to appeal

-Employees have the right to appeal against a disciplinary action in writing, and you should be notified of this.
+Employees have the right to appeal against a disciplinary action in writing, and you should be notified of this at the same time as the disciplinary outcome .
 Appeals should be heard without unreasonable delay, and should be dealt with impartially by a manager who has not previously been involved in the matter.
 You should be informed in writing of the appeal hearing result as soon as possible.

 An appeal may be based on various grounds including new evidence having come to light, or the severity or inconsistency of the penalty imposed.